rafaeldelrey/pyschedule/README.md

 [(T, R, 1, 2)]
 ```

-This contraint is a *lax* bound, that is, task `T` can be schedule in any point after period 1.
+This constraint is a *lax* bound, that is, task `T` can be schedule in any point after period 1.
 If we want to enforce when exactly `T` is scheduled, we can use a *tight* bound.
 E.g. to force `T` to be schedule exactly after period 1, we can write:

 ```python
 S += T >= 1
 ```

 ## Precedences